 Finally, research has indicated that CBD may be beneficial in delaying the progression of degenerative disorders.
 This term does not only cover Parkinson’s disease, but also Huntington’s and Alzheimer’s.
 Further investigation is of course required, although the findings are nothing short of spectacular.

 CBD is a perfectly 100% natural remedy, which means that you do not need to worry about chemicals and additives.
-It is compatible with vegan diet and contains no allergenic substances.
+It is compatible with a vegan diet and contains no allergenic substances.
 Moreover, it is not psychoactive, and thus it can safely be used by everyone.

 No adverse effect was observed during treatments.
-These preliminary data suggest that CBD may be effective, safe and well tolerated for the treatment of the psychosis in PD.
+These preliminary data suggest that CBD may be effective, safe and well-tolerated for the treatment of the psychosis in PD.